corenova/yang-swagger/README.md

   Usage: yang-swagger [options] modules...

   Options:
-      -f, --format <string>    Convert to YAML or JSON (default: json) -o, --output <filename>  Write to <filename> if specified, otherwise to console
+      -c, --config <filename>  Use <filename> to retrieve configuration data (default: uses 'config' directory) -f, --format <string>    Convert to YAML or JSON (default: json) -o, --output <filename>  Write to <filename> if specified, otherwise to console
 ```

+Using the `--config` option will allow you to specify where to find
+the configuration data for the `yang-openapi` YANG module.
+By default,
+it will check the `config` directory but you can specify any arbitrary
+file location for specifying the `yang-openapi:info` configuration
+data.

 You can also use it as a library module: